 Roti/Chapati/Indian flat bread is a traditional bread which can be called as carrier for curries or cooked vegetables or dals.
-There are amny types and many ways of preparing this roti’s.
-We can prepare roti using wheat flour or maida or barley flour or soy bean flour, black chickpea flour, pearl millet (bajra), maize (makka/jowar) flour, etc. A lot of stuffing can also be used while kneading the dough and can give yummy twist to the normal roti.
-For example Aloo paratha, Gobi paratha, Mix vegetable paratha, Paneer paratha. etc. The first and major important thing to remember while making roti is dough.
-The softer the dough, the softer the roti’s.
-Shaping of roti’s comes by practice.
+There are many types and many ways of preparing this.
+We can prepare roti using wheat flour or maida or barley flour or soy bean flour, black chickpea flour, pearl millet (bajra), maize (makka/jowar) flour, etc. You can different stuffing’s to normal chapati to create yummy variations like Aloo paratha, Gobi paratha, Mix vegetable paratha, Paneer paratha. etc. The first and major important thing to remember while making roti is dough.
+The softer the dough, the softer the chapati’s.
+Shaping of chapati’s comes by practice.
 It took two years for me to learn a good and even rolled roti/chapati.
 At my mom’s place roti/chapati is must for breakfast.
-Sometimes my cute sis says if there is any competition in eating chapati, Iam gonna come first because I have that many years of practice in eating them.
-I usually make roti’s for dinner.
+Sometimes my cute sis says if there is any competition in eating chapati, I am gonna come first because I have that many years of practice in eating them.
+I usually make roti’s in dinner.
 I love the aromatic smell when the roti is heated on tava or frying pan.
-Even with one simple side dish we can relsih roti’s.
-I already posted this recipe here, but today Iam going to give you a pictorial view of ‘How to make a simple roti/chapati…..?’
+Even with one simple side dish we can relish these and today I am going to give you a pictorial view of ‘How to make a simple roti/chapati…..?’

 - 2 cups Wheat flour

 - Water, enough to make a soft dough

 Combine wheat flour, salt and oil.
 Gently knead the dough by adding water slowly.